 - If you access the park from Indian Hill Lane you will have a pretty steep hill to walk down to get to the park.
 Convincing our toddler to walk down a hill is no problem.
 Convincing our toddler to walk up the same hill after playing at the park, always a problem.

-- There is no shade over the playground equipment and the slides can get very hot!
+- There is no shade over the playground equipment.

 - The park gets crowded on the weekends with birthday parties and soccer games.